o0fung/tool-gnatt/README.md

-# gantt-plotter
+# Tool-Gantt
-This project generates a Gantt chart from an Excel file.
+This gnatt plotter project generates a Gantt chart from an Excel file.

 1. Clone the repository:
    ```bash